packetinspector/AlienVault-Other/NF-Alert/README.md

 Caveats
 -----------
 This things needs some testing.
 Anyone with a high volume of netflow please tell me how it works for you.

+This script assumes you are using an AiO.
+It would be trivial to make this work on other systems.